 A variety of indices have flagged worrying signs of governance deterioration and dysfunction that are impacting on South Africa's commitment to OGP values to varying degrees.
 The 2016 Ibrahim Index of African Governance ranks South Africa amongst the ten most deteriorated countries on the continent since 200611 highlighting a decline in accountability (the fourth largest on the continent), safety, and rule of law.
-South Africa was the only country out of the ten largest economies and most populous countries in Africa to register a decline in participation and human rights.12
+South Africa was the only country out of the ten largest economies and most populous countries in Africa to register a decline in participation and human rights.12 governance,14 as well as revelations about the vast political influence of the wealthy Gupta family.
+The executive decision to withdraw South Africa from the International Criminal Court without consulting Parliament was revoked on 8 March 2017.15 South Africa's score on the latest Corruption Perceptions Index (64 out of 176 countries) also failed to improve, with the report noting the corruption scandals that have plagued President Zuma.16

 While acknowledging the strength of South Africa's democracy, a 2016 Freedom House report13 highlights a range of recent issues that point to increased dysfunction.
-There have been several protests regarding service delivery and university governance14 as well as revelations about the vast political influence of the wealthy Gupta family.
-The executive decision to withdraw South Africa from the International Criminal Court without consulting Parliament was revoked on 8 March 2017.15 South Africa's score on the latest Corruption
+There have been several protests regarding service delivery and university